 Another story talks about a customer who’d bought a product at Macy’s, but came into Nordstrom’s to get it gift-wrapped.

 This level of commitment through a whole business demands a challenger brand culture.
-This defines how the business does things, and leadership teams need to show the way, and back up their teams.
+This defines how the business does things, and leadership teams have to show the way, and back up their teams.

 It often means breaking assumptions about how businesses should work.
 Challenger brands think differently about finances, operations planning and measurement.
 They overcommit to deliver their identity.
 Everything else comes second.